World Alliance of Reformed Churches: Presidents

 WARC presidents are elected for seven years at every General Council (held septennially):

 General Secretaries

 From 1970 to 1989 the General Secretary was Rev. Edmond Perret from Switzerland.
-In 1988 the Executive Committee meeting in Belfast, N. Ireland elected Rev. Dr. Milan Opočenský (Czech Rep.) who held office until 2000.
+In 1988 the Executive Committee meeting in Belfast, Northern Ireland elected Rev. Dr. Milan Opočenský (Czech Rep.) who held office until 2000.
 In 2000 Rev. Dr. Setri Nyomi (Ghana) became the General Secretary of WARC, and later WCRC.

 Members (2006)

 The WARC brought together more than 75 million Christians in over 100 countries around the world.

-Member churches are Congregational, Presbyterian, Reformed and united and uniting churches.
+Member churches were Congregational, Presbyterian, Reformed and united and uniting churches.

 Most of these are in the southern hemisphere with many being religious minorities in their countries.